Stacey King: NBA career (1989–1999)

-Post NBA career
+Post-NBA career

 Coaching (2001–2003)

 King was named the head coach of the CBA's Rockford Lightning in 2001.
 The team reached the CBA championship game in 2002 with King as coach.

 TV commentary (2006–present)

-King began his career with CSN Chicago as a studio analyst for pre- and post-game shows for the Chicago Bulls.
+King began his career with CSN Chicago (later named NBC Sports Chicago) as a studio analyst for pre- and post-game shows for the Chicago Bulls.
 He filled in as a third commentator during the 2006 playoffs joining Johnny "Red" Kerr and Tom Dore.
 He was permanently added during the 2007 season.
 In 2008, Tom Dore was replaced by Neil Funk and Kerr's duties were significantly reduced, leading King to become the lead color commentator for the Bulls alongside Neil Funk.
-King is currently working as a color commentator for Chicago Bulls television broadcasts on NBC Sports Chicago.
+King continued in that role when Adam Amin replaced Funk in 2020, until the channel's closure in 2024.
+King is expected to transition to Chicago Sports Network and retain his role as lead color commentator.

 King's popularity as an announcer has grown thanks to his great enthusiasm as well as his signature catch-phrases and nicknames.
 King has received a lot of attention in particular for his calls of highlight plays by Derrick Rose when he was with the Bulls.